 The filling

-It's as easy as chopping cheeses and cold meats and mixing it all with ricotta and a few other ingredients in a large mixing bowl.
+It's as easy as chopping cheeses and cold meats and mixing them with ricotta and a few other ingredients in a large bowl.

 - Choose ingredients that complement each other, some soft and some semi-hard cheeses and some spicier and milder cold meats.

-- Don't overdo it, try to balance the flavors out.
-Take into account the textures and saltiness of each add-in when determining which ones to mix.
-You can use more or less cheese, or meat, and adjust to your palate.
+- Don't overdo it; try to balance the flavors.
+When determining which add-ins to mix, take into account the textures and saltiness of each ingredient.
+You can use more or less cheese or meat, and adjust them to your palate.

 I like to make a lattice to top this pizza rustica, but you will find recipes that use a double crust.
 Both ways are fine.
 Choose your favorite.